Lifestyle

 This creates a completely different viewing culture compared to 2022.
 Late-night matches mean venues will run differently.
 Breakfast viewing is going to be a thing.
 And honestly, there’s something kind of special about watching a World Cup match at 2 AM in Dubai with a small group of people who actually want to be there.

-WOW-Emirates Pro tip: The late-night schedule is actually an advantage if you pick the right venue.
+Wow-Emirates Expert Tip: The late-night schedule is actually an advantage if you pick the right venue.
 Smaller crowds, cooler temperatures, and a more committed audience.
-The casual fans won’t stay up until 3 AM for a group stage match.
+Casual fans won’t stay up until 3 AM for a group-stage match.
 You will.

 How to Watch From Home: The Streaming Setup